rubysherpas/forem/README.md

 This engine will then be accessible at `http://yoursite.com/forem`.

+You will also need to define a route that defines a `sign_in_path` / `sign_in_url` helper, as forem will go looking for it when it requires users to be signed in.

 ## Features

 Here's a comprehensive list of the features currently in Forem: